drduh/YubiKey-Guide/README.md

     Your selection?
 4
     RSA keys may be between 1024 and 4096 bits long.
     What keysize do you want?
 (2048) 4096
     Requested keysize is 4096 bits
     Please specify how long the key should be valid.
             0 = key does not expire
         <n>  = key expires in n days
         <n>w = key expires in n weeks
         <n>m = key expires in n months
         <n>y = key expires in n years
     Key is valid for?
 (0) 0
     Key does not expire at all
     Is this correct? (y/N) y

-    You need a user ID to identify your key; the software constructs the user ID from the Real Name, Comment and Email Address in this form:
+    GnuPG needs to construct a user ID to identify your key.
-        "Heinrich Heine (Der Dichter) <heinrichh@duesseldorf.de>"

     Real name: Dr Duh
     Email address: doc@duh.to